JVSumedha/XAI-DRIVEN-EFFICIENCY-IN-INDIA-S-SUSTAINABLE-POWER-GENERATION/README.md

 ✅ Causal Impact Analysis revealed the effect of maintenance events.
 ✅ Provides a scalable approach for optimizing power generation strategies.

+IV.
+Suggestions and Improvements:
+1.Predictive Maintenance (AI/ML-based)
+Use machine learning algorithms on sensor data (vibration, temperature, load) to predict failures before they happen.
+Helps avoid unexpected breakdowns and reduce forced maintenance.

+2.Implement Real-Time Monitoring
+Use IoT sensors and AI analytics to monitor equipment health continuously and detect early signs of failure.

+3.Address Excess/Shortfall Issues
+Analyze causes of frequent excess or shortfall in generation and adjust operational strategies accordingly.
+Implement buffer capacity or backup systems to handle shortfalls smoothly.

 This research contributes to sustainable energy planning and data-driven decision-making in the power sector.
 Contributions are welcome! 🚀